Valence (psychology): Phenomenology

 Valence is an inferred criterion from instinctively generated emotions; it is the property specifying whether feelings/affects are positive, negative or neutral.
 The existence of at least temporarily unspecified valence is an issue for psychological researchers who reject the existence of neutral emotions (e.g. surprise, sublimation).
 However, other psychological researchers assume that neutral emotions exist.

+Two contrasting views in the phenomenology of valence are that of a constrained valence psychology, where the most intense experiences are generally no more than 10 times more intense than the mildest, and the Heavy-Tailed Valence hypothesis, which states that the range of possible degrees of valence is far more extreme.
+A study conducted by the Qualia Research Institute provided evidence in support of the Heavy-Tailed Valence hypothesis.
+A related concept is the Symmetry Theory of Valence proposed by Michael Johnson, which states that valence (or the subjective feeling associated with a particular state of consciousness) is dependent on its symmetry.

 Measurement

 Valence could be assigned a number and treated as if it were measured, but the validity of a measurement based on a subjective report is questionable.
 Measurement based on observations of facial expressions, using the Facial Action Coding System and microexpressions (see Paul Ekman) or muscle activity detected through facial electromyography, or on modern functional brain imaging may overcome this objection.
 The perceived emotional valence of a facial expression is represented in the right posterior superior temporal sulcus and medial prefrontal cortex.

 Examples

 "Negative" emotions like anger and fear have a negative valence.
 But positive emotions like joy have a positive valence.
 Positively valenced emotions are evoked by positively valenced events, objects, or situations.
 The term is also used to describe the hedonic tone of feelings, certain behaviors (for example, approach and avoidance), goal attainment or non-attainment, and conformity with or violation of norms.
 Ambivalence can be viewed as conflict between positive and negative valence-carriers.

 Theorists taking a valence-based approach to study affect, judgment, and choice posit that emotions with the same valence (e.g., anger and fear or pride and surprise) produce a similar influence on judgments and choices.
 Suffering is negative valence and the opposite of this is pleasure or happiness.